Rules, Regulations & FAQs

 Do I have to pay to enter the random selection?

-You will enter your payment details at registration; however, your card will only be charged if you are selected.
+You enter payment details, but your card is charged only if selected.

 I ordered merchandise.
 What if I do not get into the event?